matt0rtega/Paint-with-Processing/README.md

 ## Workshop June 2017
 ====

+Note: Show screen with QuickTime, New Movie Recording, and a Connected iOS Device.

 In this workshop we will be learning how to connect your Processing sketches to TouchOSC iPad app, create custom TouchOSC interfaces, so that you can control multiple parameters in your Processing sketches.
 Familiarity with processing will definitely help, but isn't necessary.

 We will spend 2 hours reviewing setup, and the 3rd hour will be dedicated to working on your sketches and answering questions.